puhach/tv-script-gen/README.md

 hidden-dim | [Optional] The hidden dimension of the recurrent neural network.
 Default is 512. | --hidden-dim 256 stat-freq | [Optional] Prints loss statistics after the specified number of batches have been processed.
 Default is 200. | --stat-freq 100

+## Example of a Generated Script

+elaine:.............(runs over to leave the door) jerry:(to kramer) i can't go on the middle machine!
+jerry: hey, that's right, i don't think so.
+george: i know what i said, you know, i can't have to take it out. i don't want you to have to be any with me. kramer:(frustrated) yeah, yeah. yeah.(jerry hangs up) oh, yeah.(to the bathroom.) jerry:(pointing) oh, hi. newman:(grabs) i told you i have to pick the other day.
+elaine: i don't know. i think i know.
+george: i got it.
+jerry:(trying to himself) what do you think?
+jerry: what are you doing?
+elaine: i don't know what you think i was going to get it on your friend.
+george: i got it.
+jerry: i don't think i'm gonna get it.
+george: no. no, no, no, no, it's a fine.
+george: what are you doing here, you know?
+jerry: what?
+jerry: i don't know.
+george: what?
+jerry: what happened is a second. kramer:(looking) oh, you don't know what you can take my god. kramer:(to jerry) hey, what are you talking about?
+jerry: i know what i was going to the one.
+george: well, i know.
+jerry:(looking at the table) you know what

 ## Acknowledgements